vitest-dev/vitest/docs/guide/coverage.md

 ## Changing the default coverage folder location

 When running a coverage report, a `coverage` folder is created in the root directory.
-If you want to move it to another location, use the `test.coverage.reportsDirectory` property in the `vite.config.js` file.
+If you want to move it to another directory, use the `test.coverage.reportsDirectory` property in the `vite.config.js` file.

 ```js
 import { defineConfig } from 'vite'